 However, Palomino dominates, and more than 95% of vineyards are planted with this variety.

-The third noble sherry variety, Moscatel de Alejandría, is also planted on the poorer soils, and like Pedro Ximénez, it is mostly used in blends for sweetening but is also bottled as a single-varietal sherry.
+The third noble sherry variety, Moscatel de Alejandría, is also planted in arena and barro soils, and like Pedro Ximénez, it is mostly used in blends for sweetening, but is also bottled as a single-varietal sherry.

 While Pedro Ximénez sherries have found a good export market as a dessert wine, Moscatel sherries have only a small market outside of the region's local bars, where the variety is known as "Moscatel de Chipiona."
 Chipiona is one of the towns in the Sherry region, and this picturesque coastal town is renowned for the quality of its Moscatel wines, thanks to its sandy soils and proximity to the sea, which favour the wines' development.

-The three noble varieties above emerged as the choice for replanting on crafted rootstocks after phylloxera and until recently were the only permitted varieties by the D.O.
-However, in November 2023, three of the region's heritage varieties were added to the permitted varietals: Perruno, Beba and Vigiriego.
+Hence, these three noble varieties emerged and until recently were the only permitted varieties by the D.O.
+However, in November 2023, three of the region's heritage white grape varieties were added to the permitted varietals: Perruno, Beba and Vigiriega.
 In the years ahead, these varietals may help wineries replant to help alleviate the effects of climate change.

 Sherry has been a staple cocktail since the 1800s, appearing in many punch recipes from the period.
 Today, sherry plays a key role in the world's leading